-The complainant should raise any concerns as soon as possible with the relevant member of the trust's central team, or the chief executive officer (CEO).
+The complainant should raise any concerns as soon as possible with the Chief Operating Officer (COO) or the Chief Executive Officer (CEO).

-If the concern regards the CEO, the complainant should contact the chair of the board of trustees.
+If the concern regards the CEO, the complainant should contact the Chair of Trustees.

-If the complainant is unsure who to contact, or needs to contact the chair of the board of trustees, they should contact the trust office
+If the complainant is unsure who to contact, or needs to contact the Chair of Trustees., they should contact the trust office

-- · Email: admin@seteducation.org.uk - Letter: Synergy Central Office, The Water Tower, Stanley Primary School, Wordsworth Ave, Blackpool FY3 9UT
+- Email: admin@seteducation.org.uk - Letter: Synergy Central Office, Stanley Primary School, Wordsworth Ave, Blackpool FY3 9UT